voronianski/babel-transform-in-browser/README.md

 ## To Do

-What will be nice to add is extending transformations with options in scripts querystring like:
+What will be nice to add is extending transformations with options in script's querystring like:

 ```
 /path/to/btib.min.js?presets[]=stage-0&plugins[]=transform-runtime